Bayside Performance Park (Proposed)

 Project Design Components

-- Venue would utilize a sand-based synthetic turf in the main seating area and pre-event spaces, which is also a move to make the park more environmentally friendly
+- Venue would utilize a sand-based synthetic turf in the main seating area and pre-event spaces, which will reduce water consumption and be more environmentally friendly is also a move to make the park more environmentally friendly.

 - Adjustable seating capacity of up to 10,000